chibui191/tanzania_water_wells/README.md

 9. `quantity_enough`
 10. `extraction_type_class_other`

 This results show that the location (`longitude`/`latitude`) of the waterpoints do contribute to their functionality signficantly.
-This could be due to various reasons, from natural climate, and or something more human-induced such as the lack of funding and/or maintenance executed by different entities in different regions.
+This could be due to various reasons, from natural climate, to something more human-induced such as the lack of funding and/or maintenance in certain regions.

 And then we have the distance to nearest big city (with population over 100,000), which is one of the 3 additional features I created using external sources of data.